pedroabreu0/pedroabreu0.github.io/index.md

 My advisor is [Prof. Benjamin Delaware](https://www.cs.purdue.edu/homes/bendy/).

-The summer of '20 I was an intern at [Nomadic Labs](https://nomadic-labs.com/), translating Gadts from ocaml to coq for [coq-of-ocaml](https://github.com/clarus/coq-of-ocaml).
+The summer of '20 I was an intern at [Nomadic Labs](https://nomadic-labs.com/), translating Gadts from Ocaml to coq for [coq-of-ocaml](https://github.com/clarus/coq-of-ocaml).

 The summer of '19 I have been an intern at [Galois Inc.](https://galois.com/)